12 Verses to Pray for Unity in the Church

 I miss the simplicity of childhood where we all wanted unity.
 What changed?
 We were going to change the world!
-Today we will look at 12 Bible Verses to pray for unity in the church that will help us get back to that focus in a powerful way!
+Today we will look at several Bible verses about unity in the church that will help us get back to that focus in a powerful way!

-Then came real life with family and jobs – and with them came division.
+Real life with family and jobs, and with them came division.

 Division and change come with each choice I make and are driven by the fast pace of life.